SAP/spartacus-docs/_pages/dev/features/asm.md

 ## Configuring

-A few aspects of the asm behaviors can be configures through spartacus.
+Some ASM behaviors can be configures through spartacus.

 ### asm.agentSessionTimer.startingDelayInSeconds

-The start time for the customer support agent session timer can be configured.
+The start time for the customer support agent session timer has a default value of 600 seconds (10 minutes).
+This can be configured.
 Specify the number of seconds for the timer staring delay via the property `asm.agentSessionTimer.startingDelayInSeconds` like so ( using the `B2cStorefrontModule` as an example ):

 ```
 B2cStorefrontModule.withConfig({